 Aging brings unique challenges.
 Declines in physical and cognitive functioning, the loss of a family member and decreased independence may trigger new mental health challenges—or exacerbate underlying ones.
-The dedicated team at Masonicare’s Geriatric Psychiatric Hospital provides care for individuals experiencing acute mental health and behavioral issues later in life.
+The dedicated team at Masonicare’s Behavioral Health Hospital provides care for individuals experiencing acute mental health and behavioral issues later in life.

 Patients are typically ages 65 and older and are experiencing acute psychiatric symptoms or behaviors that interfere with care at home or in a skilled nursing facility.